 Regardless of the claims, this isn't an eye lift in a tube and it's not the solution for wrinkles or puffiness around the eyes, either.
-It's just a very good, though not great, emollient eye cream whose ingredients differ little from those of many facial moisturizers, even those Mary Kay is selling—which is why, in truth, you don't need an eye cream (see More Info for details).
+It's just a very good, though not great, emollient eye cream whose ingredients differ little from those of many facial moisturizers, even those Mary Kay is selling—which is why, in truth, most eye creams like this one aren't necessary (see More Info for details).
 If you remain curious, this is best for dry skin and its texture can be somewhat greasy.

 What about Mary Kay's Volu-Firm complex?
 According to the company, this complex consists of three ingredients present in every Timewise Repair product: a peptide, an ingredient that helps boost skin's hyaluronic acid content (Mary Kay doesn't specify what this ingredient is), and plant stem cells.

 Plant stem cells in skin-care products are fairly useless because stem cells must be alive to have an effect, and in a skin-care product that certainly wouldn't be the case (see More Info for details on this).
 In general, the research about peptides is at best minor, coming primarily from the companies selling the ingredients or the products containing them, which means that the research is not proof of anything.
 Theoretically, peptides can have benefit, but because no one knows for sure it would be a mistake to rely solely on them, in any formulation, to make a difference for wrinkles or sagging.